-If rapid weight loss is your goal, then going vegan would be a very smart move.
+If is your goal, then going vegan would be a very smart move.
 While the market is full of fad diets geared towards people looking to lose weight, knowing how your body processes food would help you sift propaganda from truth.
 For example, a lot of the new fad diets are heavily biased against carbs.
 However, it is not carbs per se, but processed and refined carbs that is harmful, and ought to be avoided.

-One of the major reasons why a vegan diet causes rapid weight loss is presence of fiber.
+One of the major reasons why a vegan diet causes is presence of fiber.
 Fiber, especially insoluble variety, is the most natural and effective way to ensure a healthy gut.
 In addition, fiber gives you a feeling of fullness without loading up the calories.
 A vegan diet, being rich in vegetables, fruits, and whole grains, means that you automatically cut out the risk of calorie overload.

 While the advantages of a vegan diet are numerous, many people still feel suspect about it, afraid that it will drastically cut down their eating options.
 Or that the food and recipes themselves will become repetitive, and, therefore, boring.
 Indeed, a lot of fad diets do not catch on precisely because of this precise reason – their limiting effect on an individual’s food options.